oaoutpost0/anenc/README.md

 ## RSA

-There are 4 key byte slice variables in RSA struct.
+There are 4 key byte slice variables in an RSA struct.

 - `PEMPrivate`
 - `PEMPublic`